kevinb22/gzoltar-and-tarantula-techniques/README.md

 The github projects for tacoco and primitive hamcrest can be found at https://github.com/spideruci/tacoco & https://github.com/inf295uci-2015/primitive-hamcrest respectively although the repos are copied into this project for convenience

-TarantulaMain requires several arguments to be run:
+Main requires several arguments to be run:
 	- (1) The cov-matrix in Json format
 	- (2) The class file of the Test program